-POLICY S1: SPATIAL STRATEGY
+POLICY S1: LOCATION OF DEVELOPMENT

-- 1. Development in the neighbourhood area will be supported within the Built Up Area Boundary, as defined on the Policies Map, subject to the policies in this Neighbourhood Plan.
-In accordance with Paragraph 136 of the NPPF, it is proposed that the Green Belt boundary be amended to exclude the following six locations, as shown on the Polices Map: - Land at Orchard Drive; - Land at Park Street Baptist Church between Tippendell Lane and Orchard Drive; - Land south of Park Street Lane; - Land to the rear of Bucknalls Lane; - Land at Frogmore, off the A5183; and - Land at Burston Nurseries. - 2.
-Development proposals in St Stephen Parish will be supported within the Built-up Area Boundary of Bricket Wood, Chiswell Green and Park Street, identified on the Policies Map.
-Development proposals that would preserves or enhances the character or appearance of the area and achieve a net gain in biodiversity will be particularly supported. - 3.
-Development proposals outside the Built-Up Area Boundary will not be supported unless: - i.
-They are situated in one of the broad locations identified by St Albans District Council; or - ii.
-They relate to necessary utilities infrastructure and where no reasonable alternative location is available; or - iii.
-They relate to uses that are appropriate in the Green Belt. - 4.
-If located in the Green Belt, development proposals must be for an appropriate use or very special circumstances must be demonstrated. - 5.
-Development in visually intrusive locations will not be supported unless it can be appropriately mitigated with landscape screening.
+- 1. Development in the neighbourhood area will be supported within the Built Up Area Boundary, as defined on the Policies Map, subject to the policies in this Neighbourhood Plan. - 2.
+Development proposals in St Stephen Parish will be supported within the Built-up Area Boundaries of Bricket Wood, Chiswell Green and Park Street, identified on the Policies Map.
+Development proposals that would preserve or enhance the character or appearance of the area and achieve a net gain in biodiversity will be particularly supported. - 3.
+Development proposals outside the Built-Up Area Boundary will not be supported unless: - i. it is on sites allocated for those uses in the St Albans District Local Plan or its predecessor; or - ii. it relates to necessary utilities infrastructure and where no reasonable alternative location is available; or - iii. it relates to uses that are appropriate in the Green Belt. - Development which meets either the exceptions to inappropriate development in the Green Belt as set out in paragraphs 145 and 146 of the National Planning Policy Framework, or demonstrates very special circumstances, as set out in paragraph 147 of the National Planning Policy Framework, will be supported.
+Where very special circumstances can be demonstrated, development should make additional provision for: - i. affordable housing; or - ii. smaller units for younger people; or - iii. properties tailored to the ageing population; or - iv. provision of additional community benefit - 4.
+Development in visually intrusive locations will not be supported unless it can be appropriately mitigated with landscape screening. - 5.
+In determining development proposals substantial weight will be given to the value of using suitable brownfield land within the built up boundaries for either homes and/or other identified needs, or to support appropriate opportunities to remediate despoiled, degraded, derelict, contaminated or unstable land.

-(Conformity Reference: SSNP Objectives: 4; SALP Saved Policies: 8; SALP emerging Local Plan: S1, S2, S3; NPPF: 134 to 147)
+(Conformity Reference: SSNP Objectives: 1, 4; Saved Policies of District Plan Review 1994: 8; NPPF: 20, 117, 118, 134 to 147, 196)